WeiDUorg/weidu/README-WeiDU-Changes.txt

   * LABEL/ID_OF_LABEL added.
   * Create the cache directory if needed while decompiling .cbf files.
   * --biff-get whatever.tis correctly creates the header.
+  * AT_(INTERACTIVE_)UNINSTALL_EXIT added.
+The actions are queued until the end of the WeiDU run (similarly to how AT_EXIT works).
+Don't use without a real reason.

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'